AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 **Hint** Quotation matters

 :Exercise: mkdir in your $HOME (or $WRKDIR if on Triton), cd there and 'touch' a file.
 Rename it.
 Make a copy and then remove the original
+:Exercise*:
-:Exercise*: ``ls`` dot files only.
-Create a dozen of files with one command with names like file1.txt, file2.txt, ... file12.txt
+ - ``ls`` dot files only
+ - create a dozen empty files with one command with names like file1.txt, ... file12.txt

 Permissions
 ----
 rwxrwxrwx -- read, write, execute/search

-s- and t-bits.

 ::

+ chmod u+rwx,g-rwx,o-rwx <files>  # u=user, g=group, o=others, a=all
+  -or-
- chmod u+rwx,g-rwx,o-rwx <files> -or- chmod 700 <files>
+ chmod 700 <files>   # r=4, w=2, x=1

-For recursive ``chmod -R ... ``
+ chmod -R <perm> <directory>  # recursive, changing all the subdirectories and files at once

+ chgrp group_name <file or directory>  # changing group ownership (you must be a member)

+s-bit:  setuid/setgid bit, preseves user and/or group IDs

+t-bit: sticky bit, for directories it prevents from removing file by another user (example */tmp*)

 **Hint** File Manager like Midnight Commander -- ``mc``

-:Exercise: allow group members to open the file, while others should have no acceess to the directory at all.
+:Exercise:
+ - on Triton make a directory at $WRKDIR, allow user and group members full access and no access for others
+ - change group ownership to 'scip', set s-bit for the group (one can open another 'scip' session to check that *scip user* has access)
+ - Note: make sure your upper directory has  *o+x* bit set
-:Exercise*: make a few more subdirectories and make a current directory and all newly created subdirectories then readable by them group with one command (directories only).
+:Exercise*: create a directory and a subdirectory in it and set their permissions to 700 with one command
+:Exercise*: ``ls -ld`` tells you that directory has permissions ``rwxr-Sr--``, does group members get access there?

 Hotkeys
 ----